eugene-zuban/design-patterns/code/AbstractFactory/Readme.md

 ##Abstract Factory

-This is a creational pattern that provides an interface for creating families of related objects.
+This is a Creational Rattern that provides an interface for creating families of related objects.

 ###Participants description

-* `Factory` an abstract factory - an interface for concrete factories.
-Client works through this interface for working with concrete factories.
-Declares `CreateSuv` and `CreateMotorcycle` methods which forms the interface which client uses.
+* `Factory` provides an interface for creating products.
+Clients are using this intercace for getting products.
+It specifies the `CreateSuv` and `CreateMotorcycle` methods.
-* `HondaFactory` and `BmwFactory` - are concrete factories for creating specific products (Honda and BMW respectively).
+* `HondaFactory` and `BmwFactory` - are concrete factories for producing a specific type products (Honda and BMW respectively).
-Using a one of the concrete factories by a client gives this client availability to create a specific family of products.
-* `ProductSuv` and `ProductMotorcycle` are abstract classes that provide an interface for client to work with products that were created with selected by the client concrete factory.
+* `ProductSuv` and `ProductMotorcycle` are abstract products returned from `Factory`.
+Declares methods for working with them.
-* `ProductMotorcycleBmw`, `ProductMotorcycleHonda`, `ProductSuvBmw`, `ProductSuvHonda` are concrete products that can be created by their factories and accessible for the client through `ProductSuv` and `ProductMotorcycle` interface/methods.
+* `ProductMotorcycleBmw`, `ProductMotorcycleHonda`, `ProductSuvBmw`, `ProductSuvHonda` are concrete products that `HondaFactory` and `BmwFactory` return.

 ### UML